 He turned 17.5 months old and went through a new stage of sleepless nights.
 It was different.
 We could feel he had no pain.
 We tried everything, but nothing helped.
-He started simply waking up by middle of the night and trying to wake us up to play.
-Once (after 2-3 weeks) my husband decided that he needs a space and we are the ones actually disturbing him from good sleep.
+He started simply waking up by the middle of the night and trying to wake us up to play.
+Once (after 2-3 weeks) my husband decided that he needs a space and we are the ones actually disturbing him from the good sleep.
 My husband offered to have a trial of putting him in his room in a single bed that we usually use for guests.

-We followed the same before bed time routine.
+We followed the same before bedtime routine.